-As at December 31, 2022 and 2021, the Company's trade and other payables (except statutory payable), due to related parties and lease liabilities are classified under this category.
+As at March 31, 2023 and December 31, 2022, the Company's trade and other payables (except statutory payable) and lease liabilities are classified under this category.

 Reclassification

 The Company reclassifies its financial assets when, and only when, it changes its business model for managing those financial assets.
 The reclassification is applied prospectively from the first day of the first reporting period following the change in the business model (reclassification date).